-TED (Technology, Entertainment and Design) is a non-profit organization that seeks to provide people with a deeper understanding of the world while simultaneously providing free knowledge on a range of topics across all cultures.
+TED (Technology, Entertainment and Design) is a non-profit organisation that seeks to provide people with a deeper understanding of the world while simultaneously providing free knowledge on a range of topics across all cultures.
 Its most popular initiative is TED Talks that are easy-to-understand videos taken of presentations by speakers from all kinds of disciplines and backgrounds.
 These speakers share ideas and projects they are knowledgeable and passionate about with the aim to educate.
 Topics range from biology and sociology to statistics and interpersonal relationships.

 Here are some of the top TED talks about technology that will not only increase your knowledge but, at the same time, will also inspire and entertain you: